-Note that you cannot ssh into any of the lab machines per se, but this is irrelevant since your home directory on hyper is the same as it is on the lab machines (so that all of your directories/files are accessible on hyper), and all of the software used in the course (xmaple and octave in particular) is available on hyper.
+Important: Note that you cannot ssh into any of the lab machines per se, but this is irrelevant since your home directory on hyper is the same as it is on the lab machines (so that all of your directories/files are accessible on hyper), and all of the software used in the course (xmaple and matlab in particular) is available on hyper.

 Enabling X-forwarding with ssh: One very useful option to the ssh command is -X, which enables X11 forwarding.
-In a nutshell, this means that if you initiate the ssh command from a Unix graphical desktop environment (including Mac OS, as well as KDE, GNOME and others on Linux), and then start a graphical application (such as konsole, gedit, xmaple, etc.) on the remote machine, the application will display on the local graphical desktop.
-Typical usage with this option would be bh0% gedit and, assuming that I was logged into one of the lab machines, the gedit window running on bh0 would be displayed on my workstation desktop.
-If I had not enabled X11 forwarding in the ssh command, then when I tried starting gedit, I would get an error message such as the following:
+In a nutshell, this means that if you initiate the ssh command from a Unix graphical desktop environment (including Mac OS, as well as KDE, GNOME and others on Linux), and then start a graphical application (such as konsole, kate, xmaple, etc.) on the remote machine, the application will display on the local graphical desktop.
+Typical usage with this option would be lab-machine% ssh -X matt@bh0.phas.ubc.ca bh0% kate and, assuming that I was logged into one of the lab machines, the kate window running on bh0 would be displayed on my workstation desktop.
+If I had not enabled X11 forwarding in the ssh command, then when I tried starting kate, I would get an error message such as the following: